-18.110.060 - View preservation A. REQUIREMENT: In order to protect the existing outstanding scenic views which significant numbers of the general public have from public rights-of-Complies Conflicts N/A way, applicants for development must consider the impact their proposal will have on views of Mt.
-Rainier, the Olympic Mountains.
-V Budd Inlet, the Black Hills, the Capitol Building, and Capitol Lake or its surrounding hillsides.
-All development must reserve a reasonable portion of such territorial and immediate views of these features for significant numbers of people from public rights-of-way, and shall provide lookouts, viewpoints, or view corridors so that visual access to existing outstanding scenic vistas is maintained.
-Refer to the Scenic Vista overlay zoning maps available at the Community Planning and Development Department.
+18.110.060 - View preservation order to protect the existing outstanding scenic views which gnificant numbers of the general public have from public rights-of- ay, applicants for development must consider the impact their oposal will have on views of Mt.
+Rainier, the Olympic Mountains, add Inlet, the Black Hills, the Capitol Building, and Capitol Lake or surrounding hillsides.
+All development must reserve a reasonable artion of such territorial and immediate views of these features for gnificant numbers of people from public rights-of-way, and shall lovide lookouts, viewpoints, or view corridors so that visual access existing outstanding scenic vistas is maintained.

-Staff Analysis: According to the Scenic Vista Overlay Zoning Map, the right-of-way along 5th Avenue adjacent to this site provides views of both Capitol Lake, and the Capitol Building.
+Concept Staff Analysis: According to the Scenic Vista Overlay Zoning Map, the right-of-way along 5th Avenue adjacent to this site provides views of both Capitol Lake, and the Capitol Building.
 The applicant has submitted a "View Analysis" that demonstrates how the project will impact these views from the right-of-way and what features are intended to be provided to maintain public access to these views.
 The View Analysis primarily focuses on views from 4th Avenue facing Capitol Lake and provides a comparison of the current views with the existing development and how those are likely to be impacted with the new development.

 The analysis contends that views of both the Capitol Building and Capitol Lake from the right-of-ways surrounding this site will not be significantly altered or be further obstructed by this project proposal.
 The existing views seen from the right-of-way will be maintained for a significant number of people.
-The View Analysis indicates that a large covered seating area is proposed at the corner of Sylvster and 5th which will provide opportunities for public viewing of the Capitol Lake and Capitol Building.
+The View Analysis indicates that a large covered seating area is proposed at the corner of Sylvester and 5th which will provide opportunities for public viewing of the Capitol Lake and Capitol Building.
 It is unclear however if this area is intended to be used for the restaurant or for the general public.
 Several other benches and public spaces are provided in various locations surrounding the site.

-18.110.070 - Building location and design A. REQUIREMENT: 1.
+18.110.070 - Building location and design A. REQUIE REMENT: 1.
 Place commercial buildings on the street edge and locate parking on the side or behind the building.
-Parking lots shall not be Complies Conflicts N/A located on corners.
+Parking lots shall not be Complies ✓ Conflicts N/A located on corners.
 Exceptions may be made where an alternative building location would provide as good or better pedestrian access.
-Exceptions may be made in the Auto Oriented Design III ( at 2 2 2 at 2 ) I at a constant was post of District and in the HDC-4 Capital Mall area (see Section 18.130.060. spreng dellarange, elegia mili king da executanglika di sa Entrances to buildings shall be clearly articulated and obvious from the street. r instruments between an earlies 3.
-Commercial and public buildings over three (3) stories must have well first make the interestment out I a clearly defined base at street level that is no more than two stories high.
-Staff Analysis: Parking is tucked behind the buildings in the woonerf and commercial entities are proposed on
+Exceptions may be made in the Auto Oriented Design District and in the HDC-4 Capital Mall area (see Section 18.130.060.
+2. Entrances to buildings shall be clearly articulated and obvious from the street.
+3. Commercial and public buildings over three (3) stories must have a clearly defined base at street level that is no more than two stories high.

-Staff Analysis: Parking is tucked behind the buildings in the woonerf and commercial entities are proposed on 4th Avenue and 5th Avenue.
+Concept Staff Analysis: Parking is tucked behind the buildings in the woonerf and commercial entities are proposed on 4th Avenue and 5th Avenue.
 "Live / Work" units are proposed along 4th Avenue and most of Simmons Street, which are intended to include both commercial/office on the ground floor and a residential unit on the upper floors of the space.
 Entrances to all of the buildings are articulated and as proposed are obvious from the street.
 All three buildings appear to include a clearly defined base.

-18.110.080 - Maintaining human scale A. REQUIREMENT: Use design elements to maintain a human scale at the street.
-Complies Conflicts N/A Projects requiring a conditional use permit in a residential zone must incorporate elements that relate to existing buildings in the neighborhood.
+18.110.080 - Maintaining human scale

+A. REQUIREMENT: Complies Conflicts N/A N/A Use design elements to maintain a human scale at the street.
+Projects requiring a conditional use permit in a residential zone must incorporate elements that relate to existing buildings in the

+neighborhood.